tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/工具类问题/COSFS 工具_intl_en.md

 ### Why are the values of `Size` and `Available` are 256 TB after I run `df`?
-In fact, COS buckets offer unlimited storage capacity.
+COS buckets offer unlimited storage capacity.
 The 256 TB displayed is only used as the output of `df`.

 ### Why is the value of `Used` is 0 after I run `df`?
 COSFS does not occupy local storage.
 In order to be compatible with tools such as `df`, the values of `Size`, `Used`, and `Available` displayed in COSFS are not the actual values.

 ### Why are the values of `Inode`, `IUsed, ` and `IFree` are 0 after I run `df -i`?
 COSFS is not a disk-based file system and thus does not have `inode`.